Low-Cost Veggie Gardening Tips – Ways To Save Money In The Home Garden

 Low-Cost veggie gardening.
 Free Mulch.
 Come see ways you can keep the cost of a vegetable garden LOW! #TexasHomesteader

-I used lots of wood chips to make a nicer walking surface throughout my garden as well as to line a perimeter around my garden to stop encroachment by the grass.
+I used wood chips to make a nicer walking surface throughout my garden as well as to line a perimeter around my garden to stop encroachment by the grass.

 Using these wood chips means that in subsequent years they’ll break down to help improve my soil every year.
 And once again… FREE!